The Best Mojito Recipe

 Print Pin Recipe

-This is the Best Mojito Recipe, with a quick homemade simple syrup included to intensify all of the flavors in this showstopper of a cocktail!
-Make a single mojito for yourself, or make a pitcher of mojitos for a crowd!
+This is the Best Mojito Recipe, with a quick homemade mint and lime infused simple syrup included to intensify all of the flavors in this showstopper of a cocktail!
+Easily make a single mojito for yourself, or make a pitcher of mojitos for a crowd!

 Prep Time10 minutes